Asymptotically Minimax Robust Hypothesis Testing: Least Favorable Distributions and Asymptotically Minimax Robust Tests

-From \eqref{eq53} and \eqref{eq54} the least favorable densities can be obtained as a functional of the robust likelihood ratio function $\hat{g}_1/\hat{g}_0$ and the nominal densities $f_0$ and $f_1$ as given in Theorem~\ref{theorem01}.
-The second Lagrangian $L_1$ is similarly strictly concave for every $\lambda_1>0$.

-\paragraph{Minimization} If the LFDs are known, finding the minimizing $u$ is a simple convex optimization problem.
-Because $\inf$ and $\int$ can be interchanged
+From \eqref{eq53} and \eqref{eq54} the least favorable densities can be obtained as a functional of the robust likelihood ratio function $\hat{g}_1/\hat{g}_0$ and the nominal densities $f_0$ and $f_1$ as given in Theorem~\ref{theorem02}.
+Since the second Lagrangian $L_1$ is also strictly concave for every $\lambda_1>0$, the parametric forms of the LFDs are obtained uniquely.
+Similarly, for every pair of distribution functions, $(G_0,G_1)\in \mathscr{G}_0\times \mathscr{G}_1$, $D_u$ is strictly convex in $u\in(0,1)$.
+Hence, for $\hat{g}_0$ and $\hat{g}_1$ the minimizing $u$ is unique as well.
+In order to obtain the parameters, given any choice of $u$, originally there are four non-linear equations

-as the integrand is continuous both in $u$, $g_0$ and $g_1$, see 2. and 3. in Table~\ref{tab1du}.
-Performing the minimization leads to